Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds

 Future work on \lstinline!Manifolds.jl! will improve integration of Julia's automatic differentiation packages, add support for GPU acceleration, and expand the set of available manifolds and operations.
 Other plans include support for more statistical and machine learning methods.

-\acks{ SDA was supported by the National Science Foundation under grant number 1650113.
-MB and KR were funded by the AGH University of Science and Technology in the year 2021 as a research project No. 16.16.120.773 and by Foundation for Polish Science under grant POIR.04.04.00-00-15E5/18. }
+\begin{acks} We would like to thank the anonymous reviewers for their valuable feedback. \\ SDA was supported by the National Science Foundation under grant number 1650113 and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.
+MB and KR were supported by Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund within TEAM-NET programme under grant POIR.04.04.00-00-15E5/18. \end{acks}